 The Quality Label will be periodically reassessed.
-The National Agency may organise monitoring visits, formal checks or other activities to track the progress and performance of organisations, assess the respect of the agreed quality standards, and provide support.
+The National Agency may organise monitoring visits, formal checks or request and assess progress reports to track the performance of organisations, assess the respect of the agreed quality standards, and provide support.

 Formal checks may take the form of desk checks or visits to the organisation and any other premises where activities do take or have taken place.
 The National Agency may request assistance of National Agencies or external experts in other countries to check and monitor activities taking place there.